-I thought that creating a library of those details may be an interesting exercise.
-Here it goes:
+I decided that compiling a library of these details could be an interesting exercise.
+Here it is

 1. Rotted exterior walls in a multi-family development